weizhao-BME/metis-project5/README.md

 #### Exploratory results

+The figure below shows accident rate by state.
+It demonstrates that Arizona ranked as the first state in terms of mild accidents.
+California and Florida had accidents ranging across all severity levels.
+Texas had moderate to serious accidents.
+And Georgia and New York had serious and severe accidents.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/state_accident_rate.svg" alt="Figure 3" width="500"/>

+For the occurrence of accidents by time period (the figure below), most accidents occurred in the morning and evening, as these two periods are traffic peak.
+If accidents occurred at night or late night, they tended to be severe.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/accident_freq_daypart.svg" alt="Figure 4" width="500"/>

+More accidents typically occurred on weekdays, regardless of severity, as shown in the figure below.
+But if accidents occurred on weekends, they were more likely to be severe cases.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/accident_freq_dayname.svg" alt="Figure 5" width="500"/>

+Most mild accidents occurred in the summer.
+Most moderate to severe accidents occurred in the winter.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/accident_freq_season.svg" alt="Figure 6" width="500"/>

+Regardless of severity, most accidents occurred in the nice weather such as clear, fair, and cloudy.
+But when accidents occurred in windy, rainy, snowy, and obscure weather, they were most likely to be serious.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/accident_freq_weather.svg" alt="Figure 6" width="500"/>